Understanding Income Tax Terms: 14 Important Definitions

 15. Withholding.
 Money held from gross pay used to pay taxes.
 This amount is applied to the amount of taxes owed at the end of the year.

-Interested in learning more about money basics, family financial planning, or credit management?
+Learn more about money basics, family financial planning, or credit management?
 Our Resource Center has all of these topics and more for you to learn how to start or redirect your financial journey.

 What are some great tax filing tips you’ve received?
 Share them with us in the comment section below!